themeum/tutor/readme.txt

 = Where can I report a bug? =

-If any bug is found, please let us know by posting on the support section of this plugin on WordPress plugin directory or directly on our support forums: https://www.themeum.com/support/ 🙂
+This is an alpha version of Tutor, as bugs and issues expected, if you found any bugs or issues, please let us know by posting on the support section of this plugin on WordPress plugin directory or directly on our support forums: https://www.themeum.com/support/ 🙂

 == Screenshots ==

-1. Instructors Lists
+1. Course Builder
-2. Course Page
+2. Multi Instructors
-3. Lesson Add to course
+3. Courses

 == Changelog ==

-= 1.0.0 - 2018-11-14 =
+= 1.0.0-alpha - 06 Feb, 2019 =

-* Initial Release :)
+* Alpha Release

 == Upgrade Notice ==